jdclarke5/british-succession/README.md

-# British Royal Line of Succession
+# British Succession Project

 Welcome to the home page for the British Succession project!

 ## Aim and Scope

 The aim of this project is to track the timeline of the line of succession to the British Throne through automated (programmatic) means.
 The current scope is to track all descendants of the [Electress Sophia of Hanover](https://en.wikipedia.org/wiki/Sophia_of_Hanover).
-These descendants, after the [Act of Settlement 1701](https://en.wikipedia.org/wiki/Act_of_Settlement_1701), are the rightful heirs to the throne.
+These descendants, according to the [Act of Settlement 1701](https://en.wikipedia.org/wiki/Act_of_Settlement_1701), are the rightful heirs to the throne.
 The existing monarch and line of succession is therefore applicable from the reign of George I (1 August 1714).

 ## Licensing